Logistics of Teaching Large Courses: Part 9. end-of-term wrap-up and closure

 After the final staff meeting, I have one TA (the one in charge of the grade spreadsheet) work with me to submit final grades to the university.
 This usually involves some spreadsheet and scripting contortions to play nicely with the university's grading website.
 It's good to have two people so we can double-check the results.

 During the first few days after posting final grades, I always get a few grade dispute emails.
-I usually respond with a pointer to the grading policy webpage, but if there was a data entry error on the staff's part, then I remedy it right away.
+I usually don't respond unless there was a data entry error, in which case I remedy it right away.

 Finally, I package up all course materials—the course website, syllabus, lecture slides, assignments, exams, and private staff notes—into a folder to archive it.
 That way, the next time I teach this course, I'll have a self-contained archive to reference.